-People who are involved with the criminal legal system are disproportionately low-income and more likely to experience debt,28 and data indicate that low-income populations are disproportionately burdened by LFOs in the U.S.^{2,15} Low earnings may also reflect the fact that individuals with a history of incarceration "tend to be concentrated in low-wage, temporary, or part-time jobs".5 Furthermore, research on a census track level in Washington State concluded that LFOs can predict future shares of residents in poverty, finding that LFOs are spatially concentrated at a census tract level, neighborhoods with higher poverty rates tend to have higher per capita LFO debt, and that LFOs are associated with increases in future poverty groups by certain census tracts in the state.94 In Washington, an estimated 80-90% of defendants are indigent and do not have the ability to pay LFOs.15 Key informants working with people with LFOs in Washington State have explained that, "one's income (or lack thereof) can determine the type and the length of involvement with the criminal [legal] system - with more potential for jail time for those unable to meet the LFO obligations of their sentence, and all the ensuing destabilizing stress and trauma involved with incarceration and threats thereof."14 Some researchers have noted that, "[i]mplementing assessments of ability to pay may result in more equitable applications of financial sanctions and could, therefore, reduce potential adverse impacts on indigent supervisees."47
+People who are involved with the criminal legal system disproportionately have low-incomes and are more likely to experience debt, 23 and data indicate that populations with low-income are disproportionately burdened by LFOs in the U.S.^{2,59} Low earnings may also reflect the fact that people with a history of incarceration "tend to be concentrated in low-wage, temporary, or parttime jobs".
+Furthermore, research on a census track level in Washington State concluded that LFOs can predict future shares of residents in poverty, finding that LFOs are spatially concentrated at a census tract level, neighborhoods with higher poverty rates tend to have higher per capita LFO debt, and that LFOs are associated with increases in future poverty groups by certain census tracts in the state.
+86 In Washington, an estimated 80-90% of defendants are indigent and do not have the ability to pay LFOs.59 Key informants working with people with LFOs in Washington State have explained that, "one's income (or lack thereof) can determine the type and the length of involvement with the criminal [legal] system - with more potential for jail time for those unable to meet the LFO obligations of their sentence, and all the ensuing destabilizing stress and trauma involved with incarceration and threats thereof."43 Some researchers have noted that, "[i]mplementing assessments of ability to pay may result in more equitable applications of financial sanctions and could, therefore, reduce potential adverse impacts on indigent supervisees."42

 There is a large body of robust evidence that supports the association between income, or socioeconomic status, and health.
-A report by the U.S. Agency for Healthcare Research and Quality stated, "more than half of measures show that [low-income] households have worse care than high-income households" and that "significant disparities continue for people [with low-incomes] compared with high-income people who report they were unable to get or were delayed in getting needed medical care due to financial or insurance reasons."95 Significant correlations exist between lower income and a number of health indicators including worse overall self-reported health, depression, asthma, arthritis, stroke, oral health, tobacco use, women's health indicators, health screening rates, physical activity, and diabetes.19 Further, 2015 data indicate that age-adjusted death rates were higher in Washington State census tracks with higher poverty rates.26 Household income was the strongest predictor of self-reported health status in Washington in 2016, even after accounting for age, education, and race/ethnicity.27
+A report by the U.S. Agency for Healthcare Research and Quality stated, "more than half of measures show that [low-income] households have worse care than high-income households" and that "significant disparities continue for people [with low-incomes] compared with high-income people who report they were unable to get or were delayed in getting needed medical care due to financial or insurance reasons."
+Significant correlations exist between lower income and a number of health indicators including worse overall self-reported health, depression, asthma, arthritis, stroke, oral health, tobacco use, women's health indicators, health screening rates, physical activity, and diabetes.
+Further, 2015 data indicate that age-adjusted death rates were higher in Washington State census tracks with higher poverty rates.
+Household income was the strongest predictor of self-reported health status in Washington in 2016, even after accounting for age, education, and race/ethnicity.
+22 elimination of the VPA and DNA collection fee and requirement that courts waive those previously imposed upon motion of the person with LFOs.
+Therefore, it is unclear how HB 1169 may impact inequities by income/socioeconomic status.

-However, since judges may use discretion in applying indigency criteria, it is not possible to predict in what cases and to what magnitude LFOs may be reduced and it is unclear how Proposed 3SHB 1412 may impact inequities by income/socioeconomic status.
+However, since judges may use discretion in applying indigency criteria for other LFOs, it is not possible to predict in what cases and to what magnitude LFOs may be reduced through the